kvsec/docker-mariana-trench/Readme.md

 The open source tool can be downloaded from [here](https://github.com/facebook/mariana-trench).

+Next place it in any folder and access it from docker container.
+Run it internally and analyze with sapp also internally from docker.
+Then run server from host system in the folder of the app.

 This is just a basic docker implementation of the tool.
 Previously had problems with building it on ARM, so the docker version appeared.

+**Important!**
+Clone mariana trench to a separate directory to run from docker container internally.

 ## Build:
 ```bash